 - Registrations/IP address – Limits the number of registrations you can make in a given time period; currently 500 per 3 hours.
 This limit should only affect the largest users of Let's Encrypt.

 - Pending Authorizations/Account – Limits how many times an ACME client can request a domain name be authorized without actually fulfilling on the request itself.
 This is most commonly encountered when developing ACME clients, and this limit is set to 300 per account per week.

 How long is the certificate valid?

-SSL certificates generated by Let's Encrypt are valid for 90 days.
+SSL certificates generated by Let's Encrypt are valid for 90 days and then renew automatically.
 This is for two reasons as stated on their blog post:

 - They limit damage from key compromise and mis-issuance since stolen keys and mis-issued certificates are valid for a shorter period of time.

 - They encourage automation, which is absolutely essential for ease-of-use.
 This takes the burden off system administrators to manually handle renewals.
 Once issuance and renewal are automated, shorter lifetimes won’t be any less convenient than longer ones.

 No. Although 'Let's Encrypt' offers wildcard certificates, it is currently not possible to use them at DreamHost.
 If you need SSL certificates on your subdomains, you must enable them individually.